 - Rinse and tenderly massage the roots in fresh, cool water before placing the plant in a glass of room temperature water.

 - Place the stones in a colander.
-If you have stones of various sizes/colours placed on top then remove them first and repeat the procedure with the second layer afterwards.
+If you have stones of various sizes/colours placed on top, remove them first and repeat the procedure with the second layer afterward.

 - Leave the salt on the stones and vase for 15–35 minutes depending on the quantity of the existing algae.

-- Mix the salt in with your hand or a pot-scrubbing brush until you are satisfied that the algae has been removed.
+- Mix the salt in with your hand or a pot-scrubbing brush until the algae have been removed.

 - Rinse the stones and vase thoroughly with warm water until all salt has been washed out.

 - Replace stones in the bottom of the vase and carefully position the roots of the bamboo plant first, then cover the roots and fill the vase with the remaining stones.

 - Water only with purified water if possible.

 - Avoid placing the lucky bamboo plant in direct sunlight.

 Why Does Algae Grow in the Bamboo Plant's Vase?

 - The plant may be exposed to excessive amounts of sunlight which causes the algae to grow and multiply.
 Avoid placing it in direct sunlight.

 - A lack of water flow may also be an issue if insufficient clean water is accessible to the plant.
 It will stagnate and turn green with fertile algae growth.
 Make sure there is a clean, fresh supply of water in the vase.

 - Displaying the plant in a clear vase/jar will encourage algae growth much more than a darker ceramic or porcelain vase since glass will allow more contact with sunlight.
 Other types of vases block the amount of light reaching the roots and stones.
 Choose darker ceramic vases instead of clear glass.